patrickbwarren/qgis3-survex-import/README.md

 ...
 *cs out EPSG:7405
 ```
-This specifies that the entrance `*fix`s are in the Ordnance Survey (OS)
+This specifies that the entrance `*fix` s are in the Ordnance Survey (OS)
 100km x 100km SD grid square, and that the output should use the
 [EPSG:7405](https://spatialreference.org/ref/epsg/7405/) CRS which is the
 all-numeric
 British National Grid + ODN (Ordnance Datum Newlyn) for altitude.

-The output CRS gets written into the `.3d` file, so for example by
+The output CS gets written as metadata into the `.3d` file.
+For example by
 using `dump3d` to inspect `DowProv.3d` one finds the line
 ```
 CS EPSG:7405
 ```

-The QGIS plugin uses this string to identify the CRS: if it specifies
+The QGIS plugin uses this metadata in the .3d file to identify the
+CRS:

-an
+* if it specifies an
 [EPSG](https://en.wikipedia.org/wiki/EPSG_Geodetic_Parameter_Dataset)
-number then that determines the CRS; otherwise it is assumed to be a
+number then that determines the CRS;
+* otherwise it is assumed to be a 'proj4' string and an attempt is
-'proj4' string and an attempt is made to create a CRS accordingly.
-If
+made to create a CRS accordingly.

-the .3d file does not contain a CS string then the input filter
+If the .3d file does not contain CS metadata then the input filter
 fall backs onto a CRS selector dialog.

+For the DowProv example with the above `*cs` and `*cs out` commands,
+if the resulting .3d file is imported into QGIS with the 'CRS from .3d
+file' option checked, the CRS for the imported layer(s) should be
+EPSG:7405.

 In some cases it may be helpful to create beforehand a user-defined
 CRS to select in the import dialog.
 For example, if the `*cs`
 commands are omitted from `DowProv.svx`, the resulting .3d file lacks
-CRS information and all co-ordinates are relative to the OS SD grid
+CS metadata and all co-ordinates are relative to the OS SD grid
 square.
 This .3d file can nevertheless still be imported into QGIS3
-by first creating a custom CRS for the SD grid square, then specifying
+by first creating a custom CRS (in QGIS) for the SD grid square, then specifying
 this custom CRS in the import dialog (or inheriting from the project
 CRS if that is set appropriately).